filters by greig ness

 robin friend’s bastard countryside. this collection of (coincidentally) 15 years of wandering sums up pretty much (and much more eloquently) what i am trying to communicate with detractionsas the publicity blurb says, it embodys a friction between british pastoral ideals and present reality. not only is it a curation of thought-provoking images but it has an equally lucid essay by robert macfarlane (and if you haven’t read his books you really should). so, check it out and if you can, get a copy and support an artist.

-a move north
+a move north by greig ness

 leeds docks